-They don't come any bigger than the Big Apple.
-It's got its fair share of the tired, the poor, and the huddled masses, but it also has world-class museums, big statues, even bigger buildings and a whole lot of tourists.
+The Big Apple has world-class museums, big statues, even bigger buildings and a whole lot of tourists.
 New York is a densely packed city full of people and all this living on top of one another makes the New Yorker a special kind of person.
 It's hard to put a finger on what makes the place buzz so vivaciously, but the city's hyperactive rush keeps drawing more and more people to it.

 For a city that really never sleeps and gives the feeling that all the corners of the world are touching at each and every Manhattan, Brooklyn, Queens, Bronx and Staten Island street corner, there really is no surprise that those seeking to learn English keep coming.

 New York was not put on the map for being the cheapest place in the world, but if you could only remove the cost of housing (and maybe the late-night martinis), it really wouldn’t be that expensive.
 If you have plans to rent a penthouse downtown, then you’d do better to be an investment banker than a teacher.
 But for all the downsides of the rising price of condos, New York has a lot to offer ESL teachers, by and large because there are so many people in the city who are learning English.
-You’ll often see teachers hanging out at a bar on Fridays, though in a city so big, the English teaching community can never be insular the way it can be in an expat community abroad where you might end up involuntarily hanging out with the only other English teacher in town simply because it is impossible to avoid him/her.
-ESL teachers live throughout the five boroughs, and a few still cling doggedly to their apartments in lower Manhattan regardless of the rising rents (though this is much less of a problem if you own your own apartment or your place is rent-controlled).
+You’ll often see teachers hanging out at a bar on Fridays, though in a city so big, the English teaching community can never be insular the way it can be in an expat community abroad where you might end up involuntarily hanging out with the only other English teacher in town simply because it is impossible to avoid them.
+ESL teachers live throughout the five boroughs, and a few still cling doggedly to their apartments in lower Manhattan regardless of the rising rent.
 You’ll often see ESL teachers at museums and galleries, and if they don’t have time outside of work, then they’ll just take their class with them.

 People, culture & politics